The Different CTO Roles

 External Facing Technologist – We see this model often in companies where technology is used to provide products and services to customers and partners; the CTO is the intermediary between clients and internal development and the main influencer in the development of the product portfolio.
 The CTO is in constant contact with key customers and is prominently involved in market research.
 Some of the larger software companies have successfully used this model with multiple CTOs who are seasoned technology experts and whose main task it is to be the bridge to customers.
 A number of CTOs of software companies in the middleware space have also described the customer contact as their main activity.

-Big Thinker – The CTOs in this model mainly spend their time evaluating how technology can be used internally to developed new business models and business lines, and how to preempt competitor’s attempts to use technology to disrupt the markets.
+Big Thinker – The CTOs in this model mainly spend their time evaluating how technology can be used internally to develop new business models and business lines, and how to preempt competitor’s attempts to use technology to disrupt the markets.
 This CTO’s responsibilities often include advanced technology, competitive analysis, technology assessment, prototyping lab, partnering, planning, and architecture standards.

 In the first two models the CTO directly manages an engineering division and much of his/her influence in the organization is exerted through technology development in their own organization.
 I have met CTOs who manage divisions that had 500 - 1000 engineers or more.